tgirke/plantsecretome/mydoc/mydoc_acknowledgement.md

 ## Acknowledgement

-This project is funded by NSF award [PGRP-1546879](http://www.nsf.gov/awardsearch/showAward.do?AwardNumber=1546879). zzz
+This project is funded by NSF award [PGRP-1546879](http://www.nsf.gov/awardsearch/showAward.do?AwardNumber=1546879).